ManavCodingspace/python-practical/README.md

 print("   Minimum value in the tuple:", min_value)

 # ***Practical 13*** - .
 WAP to accept a name from a user.
-Raise and handle appropriate exception(s) if the text
-entered by the user contains digits and/or special characters.
+Raise and handle appropriate exception(s) if the textentered by the user contains digits and/or special characters.

     def validate_name(name):